Expert medical and surgical care in Thailand

 How to Reduce Risks

 Choose a surgeon with fellowship training in foot and ankle surgery and a track record of ankle replacements.
 JCI accreditation of the hospital is essential.
-Follow elevation and non-weight-bearing instructions rigorously — the biggest modifiable risk factor is premature loading.
+Follow elevation and non-weight-bearing instructions rigorously.
+The biggest modifiable risk factor is premature loading.
 A thorough pre-operative workup including vascular screening ensures your blood supply to the ankle is adequate for wound healing.

 When Might Revision Be Needed?